Adult Classes - book yourself!

 8-WEEK INTRODUCTORY Sessions

-This is for the adult with no ballet experience!
+This is for the adult or Teen with no ballet experience!
 Learn the basic steps, class etiquette, direction of movement, and more.
-All ages (min 13yrs.)
-8-Week Session meets two times a week, both Mondays AND Wednesdays.
+Age 18yrs+ for Adult; age 13-17yrs for Teen.
+8-Week Sessions meet two times a week, both Mondays AND Wednesdays.
 Dancers progress to Fundamentals 2.

 Mondays 6:00-7:15pm and Wednesdays 6:00-7:15pm | Instructor: Jill Lile

-This is for the adult who has completed Ballet Fundamentals 1 or who is returning after enjoying ballet as a child.
-All ages (min 13yrs.)
+This is for the adult who has completed Ballet Fundamentals 1 or who is returning after enjoying ballet at a younger age.
+Class content includes knowledge of steps such as glissade and running waltz.
+All ages (min 13 yrs.)
 Book yourself online for classes.

 Mondays 7:15-8:30pm | Instructor: Leann Campbell-Noonan

-For the student who is returning to ballet and has had six months or more of classical ballet classes.
+For the student who is returning to ballet and has had six months or more of classical ballet classes within the last year.
 All ages (min 13yrs.)
 Book yourself online for classes.

-For the student with a minimum of one year of classical ballet experience in the recent past.
+For the student with a minimum of two years of classical ballet experience in the recent past.
 All ages (min 13yrs.)
 Book yourself for online classes.

 Mondays 7:15-8:45pm ⎪ Instructor: Jill Lile